 Parent Engagement - Prior to opening, information sessions are held to inform and collect input from prospective families and community members.
+Families are also surveyed to find out why they are choosing Gem Prep, and what elements of a school are most important to them.
 Current and prospective families are involved in recruiting students and volunteering to help with pre-opening activities.
 Once the school is operating, Gem Prep uses myriad strategies for parent engagement.
 Class Dojo is a digital management program teachers use to communicate with elementary students and their parents.
-Student behavior is tracked and celebrated, student portfolios and grades are shared with parents, and staff members are able to share daily messages, videos, tutorials, updates, and pictures with students and families in a secured digital application.
-Additionally, the school has a variety of committees established for advisory, feedback, and participation, such as the Principal's Advisory Committee, the Parent Teacher Organization, etc. In addition to volunteer activities during school hours, the school intentionally seeks to engage families in activities that fall outside of normal school hours.
-Each school year, families are encouraged to engage in the school community through a variety of activities such as back-to-school night, parent/teacher conferences, attending student performances, educational fairs, helping in the classrooms, after-school activities, fundraising, committees, GPMS partners with Young Rembrandts [art classes], Idaho Dance [dance classes], Fowler Orthodontics: [oral hygiene presentations], Meridian Fire Department [fire safety training], etc.
+Student behavior is tracked and celebrated, student portfolios and grades are shared with parents, and staff members can share daily messages, videos, tutorials, updates, and pictures with students and families in a secured digital application.
+Additionally, the school has a variety of parent committees established for advisory, feedback, and participation, such as the Parent Advisory Committee, the Finance and Fundraising Committee, and the Community Connections Committee.
+In addition to volunteer activities during school hours, the school intentionally seeks to engage families in activities that fall outside of normal school hours.
+Each school year, families are encouraged to engage in the school community through a variety of activities such as back-to-school night, parent/teacher conferences, attending student performances, educational fairs, helping in the classrooms, after-school activities, fundraising, and committees.
+GPA has established a mutually beneficial partnership with the College of Eastern Idaho (CEI) to provide dual credit college courses, and collaborate on community events and activities.